leuty/iconarray/README.md

 # ICON time series
 Visualise time series of ICON data.

 This package provides functionalities to display time series from ICON output files.
 It handles GRIB input (necdf support is currently being developed) on the native and regular grid.
-The support for COSMO data should be considered beta...
+Support for COSMO data is implemented but the results should be checked carefully as this feature was not tested beyond a simple plausibility check.

 ## Quick start
 1. Create an environment and install the dependencies: `./setup_env.sh -m`
 2. Activate the environment: `conda activate icon_timeseries`
-3. Install the package: `pip install .`
+3. Install the package: `pip install --no-deps .`
 4. Setup ecCodes environment: `./setup_grib_env.sh`
 5. Check the installation: `pytest`